gerardjoreilly/OpenSees-Model-Plotter-Matlab/README.md

 When plotting mode shapes, element element deformations (i.e. section curvatures along member) are not plotted.

 You can also use this to plot the final state of a model after a pushover or dynamic analysis has been performed.
 Just put a print command at the point in the TCL model where the analysis is finished and procedure as if it were the “model.txt” file described above.

+# Licensing
+Copyright (C) 2017  Gerard J. O'Reilly

+All of these programs are copyrighted under the GNU General Public License as published by the Free Software Foundation, version 2.
+In short, you can employ them freely (assuming you cite the original source and the relevant publication) but if you want to build upon, extend or re-distribute them, then the derivative software products will also have to be covered under the GPL (i.e. be free software).
+Other licensing options are negotiable.

+# Disclaimer
+These programs are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.